 What is a Virtual Private Network (VPN)?

 A Virtual Private Network (VPN) is a type of network of computers that facilitates you to share your data with other users online, while remaining anonymous.
-In addition to sharing files, you can also live stream your favorite online TV shows, movies, songs, games while using a VPN connection.
+In addition to sharing files, you can also live-stream your favourite online TV shows, movies, songs, games while using a VPN connection.

 Configuring a VPN on Router for your System

-Now that you have become familiar with how a VPN router works, it’s time to learn about configuring it for your own router.
+Now that you have become familiar with how a VPN router works and its benefits, it’s time to learn about configuring it for your own router.
 It’s not that difficult, but you need to be careful while configuring it for your system.

 Do remember that NAT firewall settings do not necessarily work fine with the type of VPN protocol you tend to select for your system.
 The NAT firewall components perform rather poorly when your system is connected to a PPTP VPN, L2TP VPN, IPSec VPN etc. Therefore, you have to be considerate.

-For this tutorial, we have used DD-WRT Router.
+For this tutorial, we have used a DD-WRT Router.

 Wait!
 If your router does not have the DD-WRT, then you have to flash your router with DD-WRT.
 Be really careful when flashing your router.
 A slight carelessness in handling the process can ruin your device for good.

 You can flash your router by using any one of the three methods mentioned below.